 - Homeopathic medicines have been distributed to 9,500 households to prevent the spread of communicable diseases.

 SISS also works closely with local government bodies through co-financing and capacity building, to ensure that governments will continue this work long after SISS has left.
 This ensures a major multiplier effect, and sustainability of this project into the long-term.

-Please click on the link below to know more about Shyamprasad Institute for Social Service’s various programs.
+Please click to know more about Shyamprasad Institute for Social Service’s various programs.